Public–Private Investment Program for Legacy Assets: Criticism

-Economist and Nobel Prize winner Paul Krugman has been very critical of this program arguing the non-recourse loans lead to a hidden subsidy that will be split by asset managers, banks' shareholders and creditors.
+Economist and Nobel Prize winner Paul Krugman critical of this program arguing the non-recourse loans lead to a hidden subsidy that will be split by asset managers, banks' shareholders and creditors.
 Mr. Krugman argues that this will lead to wild overbidding for assets.
-Yet, research into the structure of the program shows that the overbidding incentives in non-recourse loans are subtle.
+However, research into the structure of the program shows that the overbidding incentives in non-recourse loans are subtle.
 If there are overbidding incentives, they depend on the amount of leverage, the interest rates and guarantee fees charged by the Federal Reserve or the FDIC, respectively, and the volatility of the toxic assets.
 Banking analyst Meridith Whitney argues that banks will not sell bad assets at fair market values because they are reluctant to take asset write downs.
 Removing toxic assets would also reduce the volatility of banks' stock prices.
 Because stock is a call option on a firm's assets, this lost volatility will hurt the stock price of distressed banks.
 Therefore, such banks will only sell toxic assets at above market prices.
 The program has been hampered by the announcement by Standard & Poor's that many eligible assets would be downgraded by the rating agency, making them ineligible for the program.
 Federal Reserve of New York president William Dudley stated on June 4, 2009, that "there's a huge administrative hurdle" to implementing the program.